truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * Development of the new RAIDZ pool expansion feature is ongoing, with fixes for known issues expected in the 24.10.0 release ([NAS-131207](https://ixsystems.atlassian.net/browse/NAS-131207) and [NAS-131028](https://ixsystems.atlassian.net/browse/NAS-131028)).

-<a href="https://ixsystems.atlassian.net/issues/?filter=10886" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.10-RC.1 that are being resolved in a future TrueNAS release.
+<a href="https://ixsystems.atlassian.net/issues/?filter=10886" target="_blank">Click here to see the latest information on Jira</a> about public issues discovered in 24.10-RC.1 that are being resolved in a future TrueNAS release.
+{{< /expand >}}

 ## 24.10-BETA.1 Changelog